willh/willh.github.com/_posts/2019-02-18-mapping-the-work-of-a-software-developer.md

   - when adopting new things, expect some additional glue necessary while rest of landscape adjusts to new baseline

 ### Adapting to change
-blockers, accelerators such as FUD, resistance to change, NIH, accelerators are demands from business, ease of tools
+  - identify blockers & accelerators such as FUD, resistance to change, NIH
+  - accelerators are demands from business, improved ease of use of tools, more demand due to something popular built on top
   - for the parts that you do see as potentially custom, identify are they custom *here* or custom everywhere?
+  - map out parts that are custom in the industry, not in your org (lead the target, shoot where it is now)
   - the parts which are your business' differentiator will probably be truly genesis/custom
-  - the other parts are maybe not really
+  - the other parts are maybe not really custom
+    - decompose the problem to identify which parts really really are custom
+    - [example of postcode lookup from CO recently]
-  - but if those parts are going to change what kind of barriers would there be to that change or adoption?
+  - if those parts are going to change what kind of barriers would there be to that change or adoption?
     - not everyone wants to constantly rebuild all their currently running systems
     - but also lots of inertia, blockers, decelerators
       - FUD, NIH, etc